-You can get the dog sledding printable word wall list free by signing up for my weekly newsletter here:
+You can get the dog sledding printable word wall list free by signing up for my newsletter here:

 My students ABSOLUTELY LOVE making these Iditarod crafts (a husky craft and a musher craft).
 They seriously can’t get enough.
 The writing prompt portion is editable, so you can type whatever writing prompt or title you want on the top.
 They are easy cut and paste crafts (also included is a girl musher, not shown), which means your students won’t be wasting time tracing on construction paper and cutting and can focus on the writing instead (something your Admin will probably appreciate).
 These make great bulletin board pieces to display everything from writing about a book we’ve read, to point of view writing or even poetry.
 I really appreciate how versatile they are so they can be used at any grade for really any topic.

 Another fun activity I like to do during our Iditarod unit is coloring.
 Except, this isn’t your grandma’s coloring page.
 These coloring pages are purposeful.
 They are editable, which means you can add your own equations, sight words, etc. to them so they can easily be differentiated.
 Grab the editable husky coloring page in the Free Teaching Resource Library here.